lksnmnn/Symbolicate-CrashReports/README.md

 ## Known Bugs

-The script only works within its previous location (the XCode package).
+The script only works within its previous location (the Xcode package).
 If the report is malformed (like iOS crash reports from PLCrashReporter) it could hang.
 One needs to remove duplicated binaries in the original report.

 ## Credits

-You will find the original script here (at least with XCode from 2016):
+You will find the original script here (at least with Xcode from 2016):
 ```
 /Applications/Xcode.app/Contents/SharedFrameworks/DTDeviceKitBase.framework/Versions/A/Resources/symbolicatecrash
 ```